I posted something in the Fully Booked Coach Facebook group this week that created a certain amount of disagreement with a few people.

 Blue looks entirely at the big picture and end goal and isn’t allowed to consider anything else.

-Similarly, white only looks at available information, yellow looks at benefits, and green creative solutions.
+Similarly, white only looks at the available information, yellow looks at benefits, and green creative solutions.

 I have to confess in my response to the person who posted about the Law of Attraction I said that the red hat looked at danger.